weronikazak/weronikazak.github.io/blog/_posts/Cryptocurrency/2021-08-01-Technical_Analysis.md

 date:   2021-08-01 16:10:35 +0100
 categories:
 - cryptocurrency
 description: "As it turns out, technical analysis actually has some solid science behind it, and has existed for hundreds of years.
-The candlestick chart, that comes to mind, when you think of trading, is said to have been invented by a japanese rice merchant named Honma Monehisa almost 300 years ago."
+The candlestick chart, that comes to mind, when you think of trading, is said to have been invented by a japanese rice merchant named Honma Munehisa almost 300 years ago."
 image: 'images/posts/Cryptocurrency/analysis/analysis.jpg'

 ---